ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 You can:

-- **Tag contributors** directly in the "Seeking new maintainer" issue, like the [rentrez package maintainer did](https://github.com/ropensci/rentrez/issues/203).
 - Send a short, polite email or message to a few people who have been especially active.
 Even if they say no, they may know someone else who would be a good fit.
+- If you don't have an email or other way of contact then tag contributors directly in the "Seeking new maintainer" issue, like the [rentrez package maintainer did](https://github.com/ropensci/rentrez/issues/203).

 ## Announce it where your users are